jmac8822/sitrep-auto/README.md

-# DSR Automation
+# sitrep-auto

-Instructions for deploying with Render.com
+This project automates the generation of daily DSR reports from Google Drive Excel files.